Man, 64, Charged With Traveling Abroad From NY For Sex Acts With 13-Year-Old

-A Long Island man was charged with traveling abroad for sex acts with a minor.
+A 64-year-old man has been accused of traveling abroad from New York to engage in sex acts with a minor.

-Following an investigation by ICE's Homeland Security Investigations (HSI), the indictment filed with the U.S. Attorney's Office for the Eastern District of New York accuses Thomas Blaha, 64, of Garden City, with going to the Philippines with intent to engage in illicit sexual conduct, sexual exploitation of a child, distribution of child pornography and possession of child pornography.
+Following an investigation by ICE's Homeland Security Investigations (HSI), the indictment filed with the U.S. Attorney's Office for the Eastern District of New York accuses Long Island resident Thomas Blaha, of Garden City, with going to the Philippines with intent to engage in illicit sexual conduct, sexual exploitation of a child, distribution of child pornography and possession of child pornography.

 "The defendant allegedly traveled halfway across the globe to sexually exploit a minor that he had enticed through Facebook and create child pornography," stated United States Attorney Richard P. Donoghue.
 "The Department of Justice is committed to protecting children from online predators by identifying such offenders and prosecuting them to the full extent of the law."